 Any contingent consideration to be transferred by the acquirer will be recognized at the acquisition-date fair value.
-Subsequent changes to the fair value of the contingent consideration which is deemed to be an asset or liability, will be recognized in accordance with IAS 9 Financial Instruments (before January 1, 2019: IAS 39) either in profit or loss or as a change to other comprehensive income.
+Subsequent changes to the fair value of the contingent consideration which is deemed to be an asset or liability, will be recognized in accordance with IAS 9 Financial Instruments either in profit or loss or as a change to other comprehensive income.
 However, if the contingent consideration is classified as equity, it should not be remeasured until it is finally settled within equity.